openstack-archive/sahara/doc/source/overview.rst

   metering and monitoring purposes.
 * Shared file systems (manila) - can be used for storage of framework job binaries and data that will be processed or created by jobs.
+* Key manager (barbican & castellan) - persists the authentication data like passwords and private keys in a secure storage.

 .. image:: images/openstack-interop.png
     :width: 800 px